jmvlangen/modular-method-package/database/three-fourth-powers/computations.rst

    sage: Kbeta.is_isomorphic(Kdec.subfield(gamma)[0])
    True

-We now compute the last data needed to prove theorem 4.5 of the article.
+We now compute the last data needed to prove Theorem 4.7.
 That is we compute the image fields of one splitting map in each galois conjugacy class of splitting maps.
+This tells us that the decomposition is as mentioned in the article.

 ::